stolevegen/PowerBentley/README.md

 - Turn on the fuse and drive!
 - Don't forget to turn the fuse off when you are done.
 - To go further
   - Connect your computer or mobile device to the Wi-Fi network emitted by the car.
-By default it emits an access point "PowerJeep" with password "Rubicon!"
+By default it emits an access point "PowerBentley" with password "Bentley!"
   - It should open the page automatically as a captive portal.
 If it doesn't, open a web browser and enter the IP address http://192.168.4.1 to access the dashboard.
   - Use the interface to configure the car and view real-time speed.
 Emergency stop turns off the motor immediately.